rust-rdf/rdf.rs/README.md

 - Supports `no_std` environments from the get-go.
 - 100% pure and safe Rust with minimal dependencies and no bloat.
 - 100% free and unencumbered public domain software.
+- Adheres to the Rust API Guidelines in its [naming conventions].

 ## 🛠️ Prerequisites